fastlane/docs/docs/actions/upload_to_app_store.md

 ##### app_rating_config_path
 You can set the app age ratings using _deliver_.
 You'll have to create and store a `JSON` configuration file.
 Copy the [template](https://github.com/fastlane/fastlane/blob/master/deliver/assets/example_rating_config.json) to your project folder and pass the path to the `JSON` file using the `app_rating_config_path` option.

-The keys/values on the top allow values from 0-2, and the items on the bottom allow only 0 or 1.
+The keys/values on the top allow one of 3 strings: "NONE", "INFREQUENT_OR_MILD" or "FREQUENT_OR_INTENSE", and the items on the bottom allow false or true.
 More information in [#reference](#reference).

 ## Metadata